 On reaching the village one is immediately awe-struck by it’s cleanliness and aesthetic beauty, needless to say here women rules.
 The village has around 500 residents from 95 households, with a literacy rate of 100%.
 In 2003 travel magazine Discover India declared it as the cleanest village in Asia.
 The villagers collect the waste in dustbins made of bamboo, directed to a pit and then use it as manure.

-No arranged marriage in Khasi tribe.
+Arranged marriages are not common among the Khasis.
 Woman can divorce their men and chose to remain single without any stigma.
-Only the mother or mother in law look after the children.
+The mother or mother in law look after the children.
 It is understood that, a couple of centuries back, Khasi women were allowed to have many partners and it was hard to determine the paternity of the children, so the sole responsibility of raising the children have fallen on the mother and her family.
 On those days men having to fight in wars were mostly away from their land and home.

 But in this village the supremacy of woman ends at home and woman usually don’t hold positions of power like village chief or legislative member etc.